morganherrmann/hw06-city-generation/README.md

 ![](town.PNG)

 For the city portion, I generated random points within a certain x/z range and also randomized the height at which the buildings would reach.
 In terms of art direction, I purposelly correlated the height of the skyscrapers with the -Z direction.
 In terms of a visually appealing city, I felt it would look more natural to have larger, taller buildings occur with an increased frequency towards the back of the scene.
-I wanted to prevent massive buildings blocking smaller ones from view in the back.
+The goal was preventing massive buildings blocking smaller ones from view in the back.

 In order to generate the randomized height, I used a cubic function that took into account random values, as well as the proposed Z coordinate for the new building.
 Buildings at a greater distance from the camera had a greater probability of being taller.
 The cubic function results in medium/smaller buildings at the start of the city, and more "skyscrapers" in the distance.